Jacit/artist_lyrics_predictor/README.md

 # indicoio_project
-HampHack indicoio project
+HampHack project using Indico library to train a neural network.
-To train a network you need an account and key from inidico and their python API.
+You need an account and key from Inidico and their python API in order to use this library.
-You should be able to train the network by simply calling python train_hamphack_collection.py Once it is successfully trained, you can query it with the call python query_hamphack_collection.py < <your_test_data_file>
-and it will output its guess as to which artist wrote the lyrics passed to it.
+You should be able to train the network by simply calling python train_hamphack_collection.py Once it is successfully trained, you can query it with the call python query_hamphack_collection.py < file_with_song_lyrics and it will output its guess as to which artist wrote the lyrics passed to it.
 Adding an artist requires adding the name to both the list in train_hamphack_collection.py and the dictionary (paired with the artist's musicbrainz id) in n_song_lyrics.py